TanStack/query/docs/react/guides/infinite-queries.md

 - when the user can load a large number of pages (memory usage)
 - when you have to refetch an infinite query that contains dozens of pages (network usage: all the pages are sequentially fetched)

-The solution is to use an "Eternal Query": a scalable infinite query.
+The solution is to use a "Limited Infinite Query".
 This is made possible by using the `maxPages` option in conjunction with `getNextPageParam` and `getPreviousPageParam` to allow fetching pages when needed in both directions.

 In the following example only 3 pages are kept in the query data pages array.
 If a refetch is needed, only 3 pages will be refetched sequentially.